DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/sorting.md

 Set the `TableHeaderRow` plugin's `showSortingControls` property to true to enable changing the sorting criteria in the header row.

-## Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial sorting conditions in the `SortingState` plugin's `defaultSorting` property.

-.embedded-demo({ "path": "grid-sorting/header-sorting", "showThemeSelector": true })

-## Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the sorting options to the `SortingState` plugin's `sorting` property and handle the `onSortingChange` event to control the sorting state externally.
+Specify the sorting conditions in the `PagingState` plugin's `sorting` property and subscribe to the `update:sorting` event.
+Use the `.sync` modifier for two-way binding.

-.embedded-demo({ "path": "grid-sorting/controlled-mode", "showThemeSelector": true })
+.embedded-demo({ "path": "grid-sorting/basic", "showThemeSelector": true })

 ## Disable Sorting by a Column